Foundation Certificate in Counselling Skills

 Are you interested in starting a career as a therapist?
 Do you want to learn more about therapy and how it works?
 Do you want to develop your listening and responding skills?
 Do you want to learn more about yourself and others?
 Do you want to understand more about relationships?
 Are you ready to take that first step into a new and exciting world of relationships and relating?
 This course is for people who are interested in training in counselling and psychotherapy, those who already use counselling skills in their work, either paid or voluntary, or those who wish to acquire these skills to develop their work potential.
 The learning gained will enable people to use counselling skills in a variety of settings.
+WPF Therapy uses multi-channel delivery and it may be that some sessions will be delivered remotely.

 Foundation Certificate in Counselling Skills